-- Has a higher early complication rate than the adjustable gastric banding.
+- Has a higher early complication rate than adjustable gastric banding.

 Frequently Asked Questions About Sleeve Gastrectomy Surgery

-In the hospital right after surgery and when you go home your diet will be liquids only.
-You will follow a progressive staged nutrition plan that will slowly take you through different textures of foods from liquid to puree to soft solids then eventually regular foods.
-This may take up to four to six weeks.
+In the hospital right after surgery, and when you go home, your diet will be liquids only.
+You will follow a progressively staged nutrition plan that will slowly take you through different textures of foods from liquids to pureed to soft solids then eventually regular foods.
+This may take up to 4–6 weeks.

 References: 1.
 Himpens J, et al. Annals Surg.
 2010;252(2): 319-323.
 2. DeMaria EJ, et al. Surg Obes Relat Dis.
 2010;6:347-355.